-Drug/Alcohol/Paraphernalia-This includes alcoholic beverages, narcotics, drugs, counterfeit drugs, synthetic drugs, look-alike-drugs, or prescription medicine, or other intoxicating substances as defined in KRS Chapter 2218A.
+Drug/Alcohol/Paraphernalia-this includes alcoholic beverages, narcotics, drugs, counterfeit drugs, synthetic drugs, look-alike-drugs, prescription medicine, or other intoxicating substances as defined in KRS Chapter 2218A.
 Drugs may also refer to an intoxication substance including synthetic drugs or other substances however taken or used, including inhaling, ingesting, and/or injecting and to any prohibited volatile substance as defined in KRS 217.900 used or intended for an abusive or intoxication purpose.
-Drugs defined as completed by a physician.
 Some examples of drug paraphernalia may be pipes, roach clips, hemostats, rolling papers, e-cigarettes, vapes, juules, etc. This list is not exhaustive.
 Possession of alcohol/drugs or being under the influence of alcohol/drugs is prohibited on school property or at a school-sponsored function.
 Possession includes items found on school property or at a school-sponsored function.
-(To include, but not limited to, lockers assigned to students, vehicles driven by the students, any other place deposited by students including purse, backpack, garbage container etc.) Please refer to Grant County Board of Education Policy 09.423 for additional information related to "Use of Alcohol, Drugs and Other Prohibited Substances.
+This includes, but not limited to, lockers assigned to students, vehicles driven by the students, any other place deposited by students including purse, backpack, garbage container etc. Please refer to Grant County Board of Education Policy 09.423 for additional information related to "Use of Alcohol, Drugs and Other Prohibited Substances.

-Educational Neglect-Neglect is failure or lack of prudent care for a child's well-being through lack of adequate supervision, food, clothing, shelter, education, or medical care.
+Educational Neglect-neglect is failure or lack of prudent care for a child's well-being through lack of adequate supervision, food, clothing, shelter, education, or medical care.
 An example of education neglect is poor attendance.

-Expulsion- Removal of student's right to attend school for a period of time over 10 days not to exceed one calendar year.
-Following guidelines of the Code of Expected behavior and conduct, the District Hearing Officer may recommend expulsion in writing to the Superintendent, only the Board of Education has the authority to expel a student.
+Expulsion-removal of student's right to attend school for a period of time over 10 days not to exceed one calendar year.
+Following guidelines of the Student Code of Acceptable Behavior and Conduct, the District Hearing Officer may recommend expulsion in writing to the Superintendent.
+Only the Board of Education has the authority to expel a student.

-Failure to Complete Assignments-Includes failure to complete assignments and to bring materials for class.
+Failure to Complete Assignments-includes failure to complete assignments and to bring materials for class.
 It is expected that prior to any referral of this nature, the teacher must provide documentation of parent contact and teacher intervention.

-Failure to Comply with Discipline-Failure Failure to follow discipline given by the school including detention and bus suspension.
-This may include students suspended or expelled from school, being on school property or school sponsored events.
+Failure to Comply with Discipline-failure to follow discipline given by the school including detention and bus suspension.
+This may include students suspended or expelled from school, being on school property, or school sponsored events.

-Family Intervention Plan-A plan developed during a meeting with a family, student, district representative, school representative, and occasionally the Cabinet for Health and Family Services.
+Family Intervention Plan-a plan developed during a meeting with a family, student, district representative, school representative, and occasionally the Cabinet for Health and Family Services.
 The plan is usually developed due to excessive unexcused absences with the goal of intervening and engaging community resources before reporting educational neglect or filing a court petition.

-Fraud-A deception deliberately practiced in order to secure unfair or unlawful gain and/or a piece of trickery; a trick.
+Fraud-a deception deliberately practiced in order to secure unfair or unlawful gain and/or a piece of trickery; a trick.

-Gangs, Gang-Related and Gang-Like-Activities- The presence of, or student involvement in, gangs, gang related, or gang-like-activities on school property or at school-related events.
+Gangs, Gang-Related and Gang-Like-Activities- the presence of, or student involvement in, gangs, gang related, or gang-like-activities on school property or at school-related events.
 Gang related items include but are not limited to the display of gang symbols, drawings, paraphernalia or apparel (bandanas, hats/caps, or any item that may interfere with the process of maintaining a safe school environment).

-Harassment/Forgery-Occurs when a person, with intent to defraud, deceive or injure another falsely makes, completes, or alters a written instrument (e.g., checks, transcripts, official identification, currency).
+Harassment/Forgery-occurs when a person, with intent to defraud, deceive or injure another falsely makes, completes, or alters a written instrument (e.g., checks, transcripts, official identification, currency).

-Harassment-This violation means performing any of the following with intent to intimidate, harass, annoy or alarm another person.
+Harassment-this violation means performing any of the following with intent to intimidate, harass, annoy or alarm another person.
 KRS 525.070.